 Image by BA1969 (Billy Frank Alexander) RGBStock The Church Is Meant to Understand Revelation The Revelation given to the apostle, John, was not meant to be obscure information to leave the Church bewildered and at odds with one another about its meaning.
-Instead, it was knowledge and insight given by God so that the “seven… Continue reading Getting Revelation – Part 1
+Instead, it was knowledge and insight given by God so that the “seven… Continue reading Getting Revelation: Part 1 – Interpreting the Apocalypse

 Picture: ba1969 (Billy Frank Alexander) Do You Want The Good News or Bad News First?
 The good news is that the Bible is 100% accurate and God's word.
 The bad news is that the Bible is 100% accurate and God's word.
 It is either good or bad depending on how you answer Jesus' question, "Who… Continue reading The Bible Is Both Good News and Bad News